Undergraduate Course: Style Studies 2 (MUSI08029)

 ||Hours & Minutes

-- the ability to engage with a variety of musical styles through creative and technical projects and exercises;
+- Engage with a variety of musical styles through technical exercises and projects

-- the technical skills necessary to reproduce a number of past musical styles, particularly those of Palestrina, J.S.
-Bach, Schubert, Schumann, Mendelssohn and Brahms.
+- Have acquired the technical skills necessary to reproduce a number of past musical styles, particularly those of Palestrina, J.S.
+Bach, Schubert, Schumann and Mendelssohn.

 |Graduate Attributes and Skills